Tub-to-Shower Conversion: Cost, Steps & Tips in the U.S.

 How to choose a shower base

-• Prefab acrylic/fiberglass base or one-piece unit: cheapest and fastest, with a built-in slope; great for a clean, low-maintenance result.
+- Prefab acrylic/fiberglass base or one-piece unit: the cheapest and fastest, with the slope already built in.
+Hard to beat for a clean, low-maintenance result.

-• Solid-surface or cultured-marble base: can be cut to size, warm underfoot and easy to keep clean.
+- Solid-surface or cultured-marble base: can be cut to size, feels warm underfoot, and wipes down easily.

-• Tiled base on a mortar/pan liner: the most custom look, but it must be waterproofed and sloped correctly by a pro.
+- Tiled base on a mortar/pan liner: the most custom look, but it lives or dies on being waterproofed and sloped correctly — a job for someone who’s done it before.

-Whatever you pick, choose a slip-resistant (textured) floor and, ideally, a low- or zero-threshold (curbless) base for safety and accessibility.
+Whatever you choose, go with a slip-resistant (textured) floor and, ideally, a low- or zero-threshold (curbless) base.
+That’s the detail that makes the shower safe today and still usable decades from now.

 Steps involved

-1. Remove the old tub and surrounding tile or drywall.
+- Remove the old tub and the surrounding tile or drywall.

-3. Swap the drain: replace the 1½“ tub drain line with a 2“ shower drain line so it drains properly.
+- Swap the drain: replace the 1½“ tub drain line with a 2“ shower drain line so the water keeps up.

-5. Set the base or pan, perfectly level, and fit the shower valve.
+- Set the base or pan dead level, and fit the shower valve.

-6. Tile the wet area (if custom), grout, and test for leaks before finishing.
+- Tile the wet area (if custom), grout, and test for leaks before you close anything up.

-7. Install glass doors or an enclosure, and seal joints with neutral, mold-resistant silicone.
+- Install glass doors or an enclosure, and seal the joints with neutral, mold-resistant silicone.

 Mistakes to avoid

-• Skimping on waterproofing: it’s the #1 cause of hidden leaks, rot and costly repairs downstairs.
+- Skimping on waterproofing: the number-one cause of hidden leaks, rot, and damage to the room downstairs.

-• Over-cutting a prefab base: cutting where it isn’t designed to be cut ruins the built-in slope and traps water.
+- Over-cutting a prefab base: trimming where it wasn’t designed to be trimmed kills the built-in slope and traps water.

-• Reusing the 1½“ tub drain: showers need a 2“ line to keep up with the flow.
+- Reusing the 1½“ tub drain: a shower needs a 2“ line to move water fast enough; the old drain will pool.

-• A slick base with no traction: in a bathroom, safety comes first.
+- A slick base with no traction: in a wet room, grip isn’t a luxury.

 Tips to get it right

-• A curbless (walk-in) base is safer and more accessible.
+- A curbless (walk-in) base is safer and reads as more modern — the reason it’s become the default.

-• Prefab kits are cheaper and faster; custom tile costs more but looks high-end.
+- Prefab kits win on price and speed; custom tile costs more but looks high-end.

 Frequently asked questions